ai-cfia/api-test/finesse/FINESSE_USAGE.md

 assessing their accuracy.
 It's designed to be straightforward, making it easy to understand and use.

+## Configuration

+Before using the Finesse Locust script, make sure to set up the necessary configuration.
+Follow the steps below:

+1. Create a `.env` file in the root directory of the project if it doesn't already exist.

+2. Copy the contents of the `.env.template` file and paste them into the `.env` file.

+3. Replace the placeholder values in the `.env` file with your actual secrets and configuration settings.
+In particular, you will need to provide the necessary credentials for the Bing Search API.

+## Caching

+Finesse supports caching to improve performance and reduce costs.
+If you already have a cache directory from a previous usage, you can reuse it by placing it in the `finesse` directory.
+If you don't have a cache directory, Finesse will automatically create one for you.

+The cache directory is used to store expensive API requests, so they don't need to be repeated unnecessarily.
+This can significantly speed up subsequent runs of the Finesse Locust script.

+Make sure that the cache directory has the appropriate read and write permissions for the user running the script.

 ## How it Works

 - **Single command:**